PelionIoT/connected-lights-cloud/docs/7_app.md

 *Mobile interface with two lights connected.
 Tap the color to change it.*

-By clicking on the color we can pick a new light color from a color wheel.

 <span class="notes">**Note:** To give the lights a more friendly name (like "living room"), change the name of the device in the mbed Cloud Portal.</notes>

 ## Installing the application